 There are several different types and features can be included in a CRM.
 How do you know which is the best one to use?
 Take a look at our 10-point guide before you invest in a CRM that doesn’t work for your needs.

 1. Types of CRM Systems

 There are three different types of CRM systems that meet the needs of businesses of all sizes.
-A single entrepreneur can get by with a basic desktop version on one computer.
+A single entrepreneur can get by one computer.
 Small businesses with more several employees often rely on a self-hosted CRM on a server.
 Larger businesses tend to use CRM systems that are hosted on the cloud and can be accessed anywhere via WiFi because a third party provides it.

 2. What does a CRM do?

 The question should be what doesn’t a CRM do.
 The real goal of a CRM system is to manage customer contacts – everything from basic details like phone numbers and email addresses to details about conversations.
 With this information, users can track activities and goals to build sales.
 The CRM also helps employees take a customer from the lead stage to the conversion stage – even if more than one employee is involved.